craig-dev-01/C-Code/README.md

    and performs generic stack manipulation including reading from files, combining stacks, sorting stacks, and removing duplicates.
 All operations are implemented for both Integer and String types using generic methods and a custom GenericStack<E> class.
 The GenericStack<E> class is included in this java file.
+Several files are required for this program: Numbers1.txt, Numbers2.txt, Strings1.txt, and Strings2.txt.